 The Summer Internship scheme will last for eight consecutive weeks over the summer period, providing the opportunity for those interested in a career in publishing and business to gain valuable insights into a publishing house.

-The interns will each work on a specific project for the eight week period.
-They will work within different departments supporting, among others, our marketing, editorial, rights, production and project teams.
-The projects cover a variety of areas from science to maths publishing and bilingual dictionaries to online products.
+The interns will each work within a specific team for the eight week period.
+Previous interns have worked within a range of different departments supporting, among others, our marketing, editorial, rights, production, digital and project teams.
+The projects have covered a variety of areas from science to maths publishing and bilingual dictionaries to online products.

 The key objective of the internship scheme is to allow graduates to gain a range of essential skills and work experience, which in turn will support them with future applications within the publishing industry.

 The internship scheme is Oxford-based and the 2017 scheme will start on 3 July 2017 and finish on 25 August 2017.
 Interviews for the internship will take place throughout May 2017.
 We will only accept two summer internship applications.
 If you apply for more than two internships only the first two applications will be considered.

 Successful candidates will have a good academic record, be a recent graduate or final year student and be able to demonstrate strong interpersonal and organisational skills, as well as a genuine commitment to a career in publishing.
 Publishing is an exciting and diverse field and, as such, we welcome applicants from all degree disciplines.

 To apply for the summer internship please use the Jobs tab to view all available vacancies.

 Here's what some of our past interns have had to say about their experience working at OUP: